raycast/extensions/extensions/beancount-mate/README.md

 }
 ```

-Then after open "Bookkeep" command in Raycast,
+Then after open "Bookkeep" command in Raycast, start bookkeeping!

-Now enjoy bookkeeping!
+When you finished typing, you can choose "Copy Parsed Directives" Or "Save to Journal File".

+- Copy Parsed Directives will copy result to your clipboard.
+- Save to Journal File will append result to your Journal File.

 # Attribution